eflows4hpc/ISC23_tutorial/hands-on/dls/README.md

 git clone https://github.com/eflows4hpc/ISC23_tutorial.git
 ```
 (you can also download it from https://github.com/eflows4hpc/ISC23_tutorial/archive/refs/heads/main.zip)
+(there is also a smaller repo: git clone https://github.com/eflows4hpc/ISC23-justdags.git)

 Navigate to the hands-on directory, create and activate a Python virtual environment: